I create stuff.

 My parents decided to name me Mrinal and my family name is Dhar.

-I'm in my third year as a Computer Science undergrad at IIIT-Hyderabad.
+I'm in my fourth year as a Computer Science undergrad at IIIT-Hyderabad.

 I'm a Web Developer/Designer, though my interests range from UX/UI design to Network security to Operating Systems development.